 Frequently Asked Questions about H5 Bird Flu

 H5 bird flu is a viral disease that primarily infects poultry (e.g., chickens, turkey, ducks) and other wild birds.
 H5 bird flu is particularly contagious in bird populations and has resulted in the deaths of millions of birds in the United States.
-There have been 17 positive cases of H5 bird flu reported in humans in the United States in 2024.
+There have been 66 positive cases of H5 bird flu reported in humans in the United States since April 2024.
+No person-to-person spread of H5 bird flu has been detected.

 H5 bird flu symptoms are similar to the seasonal influenza virus.
 Possible symptoms include fever, cough, sore throat, muscle aches, nausea, abdominal pain, vomiting, diarrhea, eye infections, difficulty breathing, pneumonia, and severe respiratory disease.
 If you have had close and/or sustained unprotected contact with infected birds or animals or their contaminated environments, monitor for these symptoms for 10 days after your last exposure.
 If you have these symptoms, speak with your healthcare provider about the length of your at-home isolation before returning to your normal activities.
 The same diagnostic tools that are used to detect seasonal influenza viruses like the flu can also detect H5 bird flu.